TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 *Or, as of April 22, 2025:*

 What was the dream which was its reason <br>
-Is long in waiting satisfaction — We <br>
+Is long in waiting satisfaction.
+We <br>
 Have felt it, which was not felt to be <br>
 Returned: that love, that burled about your breast, <br>

 Is smoke in alabaster.
 No beauty, <br>
 Which spared so little, so reproached us then <br>
 As now in witness.
-The dream, you said, is <br>
+The dream you said is <br>
 The white of ivory is blind and blinding, <br>
 As hoarfrost coats the handle of the yoke. <br>